GAME-ON: Graph Attention Network based Multimodal Fusion for Fake News Detection: Experiments and Results

-We evaluate the efficacy of our proposed GAME-ON framework on two widely adopted social media multimodal fake news datasets: (i) MediaEval (Twitter) \cite{boididou2015verifying} and (ii) Weibo \cite{jin2017multimodal}.
+We evaluate the efficacy of the proposed GAME-ON framework on two widely adopted social media multimodal fake news datasets: (i) MediaEval (Twitter) \cite{boididou2015verifying} and (ii) Weibo \cite{jin2017multimodal}.
 Table ~\ref{tab:data-stats} shows the statistics of the two datasets.

 The \textbf{Twitter dataset} was released for the Verifying Multimedia Use Task as a part of MediaEval.
-It consists of two parts: the development and the test set.
-For fair evaluation with other baselines, we use development set for training and the test set for the evaluation.
+There are around ten events included in this dataset such as Hurricane Sandy, Boston Marathon bombings, Columbian Chemicals Plant explosion, Nepal 2015 earthquakes, Solar Eclipse, etc. More information can be found on the MediaEval Challenge Website. \footnote{http://www.multimediaeval.org/mediaeval2015/verifyingmultimediause/} It consists of two parts: the development and the test set.
+For fair evaluation with other baselines, we use the development set for training and the test set for the evaluation.

+Each data sample (tweet) in the Twitter dataset consists of 3 sources: tweet text, associated image or video, and the additional social context with the tweet.
+We remove the tweets without any text or images.
+The dataset contains 6,026 real, 7,898 fake tweets, and 514 images (here multiple tweets are associated with a single image).
+For fair evaluation with other baselines, we keep the same data split scheme.

+It's important to keep in mind that the dataset size may appear small simply by looking at the number of tweets (6,026 real tweets and 7,898 fake tweets).
+However, the emphasis of this paper is on the validation of the usage of multimedia in tweets, which necessitates combining the analysis of the textual content, and related images.
+As a result, the dataset's size is justified by the task's complexity and the requirement for detailed analysis of several modalities.
+The dataset also contains 514 images, and it is noted that a single image may be linked to several tweets.
+This suggests that the dataset includes many examples of tweets utilizing multimedia, providing a wide variety of samples from which to train and assess the models.

 The \textbf{Weibo dataset} was collected from a Chinese microblogging website, Sina Weibo \cite{jin2017multimodal}.
-We used the publicly available version of this dataset used by authors of \cite{wang2018eann}.
+We used the publicly available version of this dataset used by the authors of \cite{wang2018eann}.
+During pre-processing, they removed low-quality and duplicate images to ensure the overall standard of the dataset and posts without multimodal content.
+The fake posts in the dataset were verified on the official rumor debunking system of Weibo.
+The real posts were verified by an authoritative news agency in China, Xinhua News Agency.
+The dataset contains 4,749 real, 4,779 fake tweets, and 9,528 images.

+As this dataset comes from a Chinese platform, it differs from the Twitter dataset in terms of source of data and perspective.
+This enables cross-cultural analysis and evaluation of multimedia utilizing the same framework.

+Overall, the selection and volume of these datasets were most likely driven by their research problem's suitability, availability, and the goal of providing a broad range of examples for training and testing the proposed framework.